Gent-Systems/gent-systems-website/kb/software-engineering/tools/windows_dev.md

 * Git Gutter: Shows git diff information in side bar of file
 * All Autocomplete: Find autocompletions in any open file
 * Base16 Color Scheme: Variety of color schemes
+* MarkdownEditing: Completion and editing features for working with Markdown (*.md) files
+* Markdown Preview: Preview and compile Markdown files in internet browser as well as advanced features such as YAML and MathJax support (set `enable_mathjax` to `true` in your settings)
+* VHDL: VHDL language markup and syntax

 ### Visual Studio